mlrun/mlrun/docs/serving/batch-serving.md

 * `drift_threshold` (optional) &mdash; The threshold at which to mark drifts.
 Defaults to 0.7.
 * `possible_drift_threshold` (optional) &mdash; The threshold at which to mark possible drifts.
 Defaults to 0.5.

 The output of the model is saved, by default, to the project artifact path.
-You can change it by changing the `artifact_path` parameters when you run the job.
+You can change it by changing the `artifact_path` parameter when you run the job.
 See {ref}`artifacts`.

 ```python